 Nicotine-free vaping also appears to trigger an immune system response.
 One 2018 in-vitro study found that exposure can cause an inflammatory response in immune system cells.

 An inflammatory response that may be most prominent with vaping is within the lungs or throat.
-Heavy use of vaping could cause an inflammatory response throughout the body.
+Heavy use of vaporizers could cause an inflammatory response throughout the body.

-Similarly, a different 2018 in-vitro study concluded that exposure to e-juice flavoring compounds may activate an inflammatory response in certain types of white blood cells.
+Another 2018 in-vitro study concluded that exposure to e-juice flavoring compounds may activate an inflammatory response in certain white blood cells.
 This can affect how these cells work within your immune system.

 Toxicity